AbdifatahYasin1/Abdifatah-porfolio/README.md

 > Description the project.

-This project is skeleton html and CSS portfolio
+This project is my portfolio in mobile-version it is student project in microverse bootcamp.
+It is html and CSS with no frameworks.

 ## Built With